Using no fillers allows this Traditional Swiss Cheese Fondue to be so creamy and really soak into the bread. Each bite, a delight

 Not a tummy ache amongst us.

-Each year we would make the fondue the traditional way and stand around the table saying how "this is the best fondue EVER".
+Each year we would make the fondue the traditional way and stand around the table saying "This is the best fondue EVER".

 Except for one year.